The Transition from Keeping Score to Creating a Feedback Culture with Your Performance Management Goals

 How to Set Expectations

-The most important part of a feedback culture having clear expectations (mentioned above in the tip about training everyone on the feedback process).
+The most important part of a feedback culture is having clear expectations (mentioned above in the tip about training everyone on the feedback process).
 That starts by creating a set of company standards regarding feedback and its structure.
 Make it clear: